marlls1989/pulsar/README.md

 This repository is organised in the following structure, each subfolder contains a README further detailing their respective contents:
 - /bin : contains the precompiled drexpansion and hbcnConstrainer binaries and the scripts used to invoke genus.
-- /examples : contains a tutorial demonstraining the use of pulsar to synthesise a fully function multiplier-accumulate unit.
+- /examples : contains a tutorial demonstraining the use of pulsar to synthesise a fully functional multiply accumulate (MAC) pipeline module.
-- /haskell : references the repository containing the haskell source code for the hbcnConstrainer and drexpension tools.
+- /haskell : repository containing the haskell source code for the hbcnConstrainer and drexpension tools.
 - /scripts : contains the genus TCL scripts.
 - /tech : contains the target technology dependent files and the virtual-netlist library of components.